-The draft Rule reflects the original policy framework contained in the MCE's Rule proposal.
+The Rule as made reflects the original policy framework contained in the MCE's Rule proposal.
 In addition, the Commission has incorporated into the process and implementation of a region change the key lessons from the assessment of the various Snowy region related Rule change proposals and the implementation of the abolition of the Snowy region.
-The Commission has assessed the draft Rule against the statutory Rule making test and the NEM Objective and concludes that the draft Rule satisfies the statutory Rule making test and is likely to promote the NEM Objective.
-This draft Rule determination presents the Commission's analysis in support of its decision, and sets out how the Commission has modified the Rule proposed by the MCE in the light of the Commission's more recent experience.
+The Commission has assessed the Rule as made against the statutory Rule making test and the NEM Objective and concludes that the Rule as made satisfies the statutory Rule making test as it is likely to promote the NEM Objective.
+This Rule determination presents the Commission's analysis in support of its decision, and sets out how the Commission has modified the Rule proposed by the MCE in the light of the Commission's more recent experience.